US and European Coal-Fired Power Plant Phase-Outs

 Coal phase out graph 2022 Jan 2023

 Poland is an example of a heavily coal-reliant nation that does not have an ambitious phase-out date.
-About 70% of the country’s electricity comes from coal-fired power plants, the most in the European Union.
+About 70% of Poland’s electricity comes from coal-fired power plants, the most in the European Union.

-Poland is not currently phasing out coal at all, however, the country aims to close all coal mines in the country by 2049.
+Poland is not currently phasing down coal use at all, however, the country aims to close all coal mines in the country by 2049.

-The phase-out of coal-fired power plants in Europe, as noted with coal-phase outs in the United States, began primarily with coal-to-gas switching, and has evolved towards renewable energy as the primary driver, especially wind and solar energy.
+The phase-out of coal-fired power plants in Europe, as noted with coal-phase outs in the United States, began primarily with coal-to-gas switching, and has evolved towards renewable energy, especially wind and solar energy, as the primary driver of coal phase-outs.

 Coal Phase-Outs in the United States